 All babies gag in their eating journey—it's one of the ways they learn how to eat.
 The good news is that your baby should outgrow gagging after a couple of months of practice with a variety of textured foods.

-For more information on how to minimize the risk of choking when introducing solids, make sure you familiarize yourself with the list of common choking hazards in this section and recommended food sizes and shapes for the age of your baby, which you can look up in our free First Foods® database.
+For more information on how to minimize the risk of choking when introducing solids, make sure you familiarize yourself with the list of common choking hazards in this section and recommended food sizes and shapes for the age of your baby, which you can look up in our First Foods® database.
 And be sure to learn proper infant rescue techniques.

 One of the most important things you can do to protect your baby is to take a CPR class online, download our Infant Rescue Guide, or at your local health facility and review safety procedures.
 Some resources: